-Gmail currently dominates 43% of the email service market share, with the business-minded G Suite and its customizable @ email-extensions contributing even further to Google’s grip on email; altogether, Google boasts multiple features that allow both businesses and individual users to excel based on inbox inclinations and personal proclivities.
+Apple and Gmail currently dominate the U.S. email market share, with Google Workspace and its customizable @ email-extensions contributing to Google’s share in the business world.
+Google boasts multiple features that allow both businesses and individual users to excel based on inbox inclinations and personal proclivities.
 Suffice to say, it would be helpful to have a CRM that at least works on those same terms.

 Beyond email, the ever-growing number of communication software systems — from interoffice tools like Slack and Zoom to more outward-facing tools that cover customer service and live chat — continue to carve out a place in our day-to-day lives and, thus, create priority for themselves within our CRM ecosystems.

 As vital as individual emails are, the ability to reach larger groups via the inbox is just as important.
 Whether it’s for email marketing, a newsletter campaign, or just reaching those on a segmented subscriber list, services like Mailchimp and Campaigner help ensure that your to-the-masses message gets to all intended destinations.